LL.M. in Taxation Online Program FAQs

-Georgetown’s world-class Taxation LL.M. program, M.S.L. in Taxation Program, and Certificates of Specialization are available entirely online.
-Georgetown’s online degree and certificate programs are designed to give working professionals access to its high-quality tax education with the flexibility to attend classes and complete assignments on their own time from virtually anywhere in the world.
+Georgetown’s world-class Master of Laws (LL.M.) in Taxation(This link opens in a new tab), Master of Studies in Law (M.S.L.) in Taxation(This link opens in a new tab), and tax-related Certificates of Specialization(This link opens in a new tab) are available entirely online.
+Georgetown’s online degrees and certificate programs are designed to give working professionals access to its high-quality tax education with the flexibility to attend classes and complete assignments on their own time from virtually anywhere in the world.

-Students enrolled in the online Taxation LL.M. program receive full access to the same services as students on campus, including individualized academic advising and professional development resources, and are eligible to participate in all on-campus recruitment events, including the Taxation Interview Program, the nation’s flagship program for the recruitment of tax attorneys.
+Students enrolled in the online LL.M. in Taxation program receive full access to the same services as students on campus, including individualized academic advising and professional development resources, and are eligible to participate in all on-campus recruitment events, including the Taxation Interview Program, the nation’s flagship program for the recruitment of tax attorneys.

 International students in F-1 or J-1 status are not able to enroll in our part-time or online programs.
 Please email an International Student Advisor at lawcentervisa@georgetown.edu if you have any questions.

-The online Taxation LL.M. degree requires the completion of 24 credit hours of coursework, including 20 tax specialization credits.
-A full list of qualifying courses can be found under the Taxation LL.M. (online) tab for Courses in a Graduate Program in Georgetown Law’s online curriculum guide.
 There are no specific course requirements, so students are able to design their program to suit their academic and career objectives.
 However, the faculty and administration provide detailed course selection guidance for graduate tax students, and all students receive individualized academic advising throughout the duration of the program.

-Most graduate-level tax classes carry two credits each.
-Full-time Taxation LL.M. students generally take twelve academic credits each semester and complete the program in two semesters.
-Part-time Taxation LL.M. students typically take between two and six credits per semester and finish the program in two or three years.
+Part-time LL.M. in Taxation students typically take between two and six credits per semester and finish the program in two or three years.

 Most tax classes are offered in both the on-campus and online program with a designated meeting time (e.g., Mondays from 5:45-7:45 pm).
 However, the majority of online classes are asynchronous, meaning that students receive access to the class videos within 24 hours after the live class meets.
-Students interact with one another and their professors using Canvas, Georgetown’s learning management system, and through e-mail and videoconferencing applications.
 A handful of online courses do require live attendance on specific days and times.
-The class format for each course is described in the online curriculum guide.

 Full-time students (taking eight or more credits) pay tuition by the semester, and part-time students (taking seven or fewer credits) pay tuition by the credit hour.
-More information about tuition and cost of attendance is available on our website (here).

-Yes to all!
-Online students receive the same access to academic and career resources as on-campus students, including individualized academic advising, career advising, and access to Georgetown’s Symplicity jobs database and on-campus interview programs (including the Taxation Interview Program, co-hosted with NYU, during the year of the student’s expected graduation date).
 All students (including online students) receive a student ID that gives them access to all campus buildings, and are provided with access to all electronic library resources, including Westlaw, Lexis, Bloomberg, and RIA Checkpoint, among others.
 Online students may also attend classes in person and take on-campus classes on a space-available basis.

 Yes.